-The Superintendent or designee shall notify the parent/guardian of any student directly involved in an incident involving
+The Superintendent or designee shall notify the parent/guardian of any student directly involved in an incident involving possession, use or sale of controlled substances as a victim or suspect immediately, as soon as practicable.
+The Superintendent

 SC 1302.1-A, 1303-A 42 Pa.
 C.S.A.
 Sec.
 8337